 Of the three Ports at or near the confluence of the Snake and Clearwater Rivers, the Port of Clarkston has fewer multi-modal opportunities (no rail and less easy access to main highways) and more sedimentation.
 However, the Port of Clarkston is the best suited of the three ports to accommodate cruise visitors and crew given its easy access to amenities (hotel, winery, brewery and retail shopping) within walking distance of the 7th Street dock.
-The number of passengers and crew visiting the valley continue trending upward.
+The number of passengers and crew visiting the valley continue trending upward, and visitor counts in 2023 are expected to set a record high